 In the 1850's Charles Shaw acquired a state land grant in southern Moore County.
 It included a high ridge where he began cutting pines.
 In 1876, the Raleigh Augusta Railroad came through.
 Most of the trees were gone a few years later when John T. Patrick purchased 675 acres of land for $1,265 to build a health resort.
 He named the streets after Northern states.
-Southern Pines proved to be an ideal place for travel-weary train passengers to break their journey down from the north to Florida.
-By 1887 Southern Pines was a thriving resort.
-After World War I, novelist and publisher James Boyd initiated the equestrian and literary pursuits that remain as a big factor to this day.
-Southern Pines is the largest town in the county.
+Southern Pines proved to be an ideal place for travel-weary train passengers from the North to stop and rest before continuing their journey to Florida.